CONTINUING PROFESSIONAL DEVELOPMENT (CPD) FOR DESIGNATIONS

 4.1 How many CPD Points are required for Registered Practitioners?

-Registered Practitioners are required to obtain 60 CPD points over two years and after this cycle has lapsed any points over the minimum required for the 2 years will be transferred to the next cycle.
+Registered Practitioners are required to obtain CPD points per membership cycle over one year.
 CPD points are allocated according the complexity and duration of a CPD activity.

 4.2 Compulsory CPD activities